MV10/pi-cam-test/README.md

 * MJPEG streaming is 640 x 480 (4x4 binning mode 7)
 * requires ffmpeg and cvlc

+Motion-detection requires the GDI+ library:

+`sudo apt-get install libgdiplus`

-Has some bugs I'm chasing down.
+It has some bugs I'm chasing down.
 Running lots of MP4 captures or just one streaming call kills MMAL and requires reboot. `ExternalProcessCaptureHandler` is a mild modification to MMALSharp's FFmpegCaptureHandler.
 Some details [here](https://github.com/techyian/MMALSharp/issues/154) if you're bored.

+Since this writes to ramdisk, keep in mind motion-detection can quickly produce very large files.
+I'm using a 1GB ramdisk and the .raw files fill that up after just 60 seconds or so with just four motion-detection events.